 To select a region, click the mouse at one end of the region you wish to select, and drag the cursor to the other end of the region you wish to select.

 A region can include more than one clip, and may extend across multiple tracks.
-The selected region may also include the area on a track where a clip may not be present.
-Discontinuous regions cannot be selected.
+The selected region may also include the area(s) on a track where no clip is present.